-- GORD & LPRD can be diagnosed on history, examination and by the patient's response to treatment with medication. - Additional tests may be undertaken such as a nasal endoscopic examination, though the findings on examination can often be due to non-reflux related causes, and so, are non-specific. - Increasingly these days, patients may undergo objective testing such as: - 24 hour Oesophageal +/- Pharyngeal pH & impedance probe testing which tests for the reflux of liquids up the oesophagus and into the pharynx, and also measures the acidity (pH), of those liquids. - o Oral salivary pepsin testing which tests a patient's saliva for the presence of pepsin, an enzyme only produced and secreted in the stomach.
+- GORD & LPRD can be diagnosed on history, examination and by the patient's response to treatment with medication. - Additional tests may be undertaken such as a nasal endoscopic examination, though the findings on examination can often be due to non-reflux related causes, and so, are non-specific. - Increasingly these days, patients may undergo objective testing such as: - 24 hour Oesophageal +/- Pharyngeal pH & impedance probe testing which tests for the reflux of liquids up the oesophagus and into the pharynx, and also measures the acidity (pH), of those liquids. - This test is considered the 'gold standard' test for the diagnosis of GORD and LPRD - Oral salivary pepsin testing which tests a patient's saliva for the presence of pepsin, an enzyme only produced and secreted in the stomach. - This test can be considered a useful screening test in patients where a diagnosis of LPRD is considered - If the test is positive, the patient is highly likely to have LPRD - If the test is negative, there is a chance it is falsely negative, and if symptoms and suspicion of LPRD persist, referral for the gold standard pH impedance testing